mgechev/revive/README.md

 	conf, _:= config.GetConfig("../defaults.toml")

 	revive, _ := revivelib.New(
-		conf,
+		conf,  // Configuration file
-		true,
+		true,  // Set exit status
-		2048,
+		2048,  // Max open files

-		revivelib.NewExtraRule(&myRule{}, lint.RuleConfig{}),
+        // Then add as many extra rules as you need revivelib.NewExtraRule(&myRule{}, lint.RuleConfig{}),
 	)

 	failuresChan, err := revive.Lint(
  		revivelib.Include(file),
  		revivelib.Exclude("./fixtures"),
- 		// You can use as many revivelib.Include or revivelib.Exclude as you want )
+ 		// You can use as many revivelib.Include or revivelib.Exclude as required )
   	if err != nil {
   	 	panic("Shouldn't have failed: " + err.Error)